 I also started taping shows, including every minute of the Detroit Pistons’ first NBA championship in June 1989.
-I just finished my annual spring cleaning, and the Maybe Someday category of items in my basement includes a big box of videotapes that I hope to watch again (or, I confess, for the first time).
+I just finished my annual spring cleaning, and my Maybe Someday category of items includes a big box of videotapes that I hope to someday watch again.

 The passage of time since May 1989 has seen many changes in the home video industry.
 Highland Superstores have been gone for a long time, replaced mainly by Best Buy.
 Most Blockbuster stores have closed, as consumers have moved towards on-demand services that deliver through cable stations, the computer, and the mail.

 In the last year, I’ve gone with the minimum cable package, which includes much classic television and a good variety of old movies with commercials.
-If I want to see an uncut movie, I usually go to Amazon.com, the Warner Archive Instant service, a VHS tape, or a DVD.
+If I want to see an uncut movie, I usually go to Amazon.com or the Warner Archive Instant service.

-Meanwhile, my old MGA TV set sits quietly in the corner, providing the same kind of friendly continuity as other items I’ve had for decades, like my chest of drawers and bed.
+Meanwhile, my old MGA TV set sits quietly in the corner, providing the same kind of friendly continuity as other items I’ve had for decades, like my chest of drawers and my coffee table.